- 01. What Is An Art Teacher?

-As for you, are you fascinated by China ink, oil painting, charcoal drawing, or you master the art of the portrait or the still life?
+As for you, are you fascinated by China ink, oil painting, and charcoal drawing, or you master the art of portrait or still life?
 Then, make the most of it by giving private lessons on painting and drawing to those who want to learn near you!

 Superprofhelps you review all the possibilities to give a drawing, painting or plastic arts course, as you want it.